Two Use Cases in One

 • Assert that some error conditions should never happen.

-• Assert that a complex, distributed initialization sequence always occurs as specified.
+• Assert that a complex, multi-component initialization sequence always occurs as specified.

 # Basic Specification Example